awm66/neural-network-challenge-1/README.md

 ## Summary

 This application analyzes student loan data and creates a model to predict loan repayment.
 The neural network package utilized was TensorFlow with Keras.
+The model achieved a 75% balanced accuracy score with consistent precision and recall for both majority and minority classes.

 ## Approach